 How Does the Body Process CBD?

-CBD breaks down in the body through a series of pathways.
+CBD breaks down in the body through a series of complex pathways.
 First, it enters your bloodstream through your liver.
 Then, it is absorbed through your gastrointestinal tract into your intestines.
 Finally, the endocannabinoid system metabolizes CBD as it moves through your system.

 Why Does CBD Affect Everyone Differently?